Logo for Climate Social Science Network (CSSN)

 IT'S GREENWASHING

-This indicator assesses an organisation B and requires that a) there is an organisation A which has a claim that falls into a greenwash category according to any of the indicators of this framework and there is an organisation B that supports, endorses or helps to promote that claim OR b) organisation B makes a green claim while at the same time supports harmful activities/policies of organisation A. A recent example is Aarhus University, which was paid and used by the biggest Danish meat producer (Danish Crown) to produce evidence that supports their claim of reduced emissions of pork (The Copenhagen Post, 2021).
+This indicator assesses an organization B and requires that a) there is an organization A which has a claim that falls into a greenwash category according to any of the indicators of this framework and there is an organization B that supports, endorses or helps to promote that claim OR b) organization B makes a green claim while at the same time supports harmful activities/policies of organization A. A recent example is Aarhus University, which was paid and used by the biggest Danish meat producer (Danish Crown) to produce evidence that supports their claim of reduced emissions of pork (The Copenhagen Post, 2021).
 A less recent example is WWF, which has been accused of forging links with global corporations that are using its name to 'greenwash' environmentally damaging activities (The Guardian, 2014).
 Corporations such as Coca-Cola, Shell, Monsanto, HSBC, Cargill, BP, Alcoa and Marine Harvest have benefited from the group's green image only to carry on their businesses as usual.